Definition of IoT

 1. Strong Passwords

-Use strong, unique passwords for each IoT device to prevent unauthorized access.
+Use strong and unique passwords for each IoT device to prevent unauthorized access and improve security.

 2. Regular Updates